Joseph Dunninger: Biography

 He was a good friend to many notables in the magic community including Harry Houdini, Francis Martinka and Tony Slydini.
 He maintained a lifelong friendship with author of The Shadow, Walter B. Gibson, who guest wrote or cowrote a number of books for Dunninger on magic, psychic phenomena and spiritualism.
 In 1937, Max Holden considered "Dunninger the foremost magician and showman of the present day".
 He acted as technical adviser as just "Dunninger" in the 1953 biopic film Houdini starring Tony Curtis in the title role.

-Dunninger appeared on radio starting in the 1920s, and had his own weekly show in 1943.
+Dunninger appeared on radio starting in the 1920s, and had his own weekly show on the Blue Network in 1943.
 In 1948, Dunninger and Paul Winchell were featured on Floor Show on NBC TV.
 Recorded via kinescope and replayed on WNBQ-TV in Chicago, Illinois, the 8:30–9 pm Central Time show on Thursdays was the station's first mid-week program.
 He was featured on television frequently in the 1950s and 1960s.
 During the ‘50s and ‘60s his name was used as the basis for two recurring comedic characters, "The Amazing Dillinger" played by Johnny Carson on The Johnny Carson Show in 1955; and "Gunninger the Mentalist" on a television show hosted by the comedian Soupy Sales.
 On the I Love Lucy episode "Ricky's European Booking" (Season 5, episode 10) after Fred Mertz accurately predicts Lucy's excited reaction to Ricky's new booking, he gets a big laugh when he brags to Ricky "Just call me Dunninger."
-In "Now You See Him" an episode of the television classic, "Columbo" involving magic, of a trick, protagonist Jack Cassidy says, "It's an old stand by...
-Dunninger used it in his act".
+In the Columbo episode, "Now You See Him", a stage magician (Jack Cassidy) refers to one of his illusions with, "It's an old stand by.
+Dunninger used it in his act."